prabhsharan1/math-quest-escape/README.md

 ## 📃 License

 This project is open-source and available under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it!

 ---

+## 🌟 About CodePi Innovation Challenge 2024

+The **CodePi Innovation Challenge** is a hackathon that celebrates creativity in STEM education through coding.
+The challenge aims to inspire solutions that simplify and gamify STEM concepts, making learning enjoyable and accessible.

+**Math Quest Escape Room** was designed to align with this mission, creating a platform that fosters exploration, critical thinking, and problem-solving in a fun, interactive way for middle school students.

+---